bibletime/bibletime/README.md

 ### PROCEDURE

-In the toplevel directory of this package, you can find the scripts "build-debug.sh" and "build-release.sh".
+In the toplevel directory of this package, you can find the scripts `build-debug.sh` and `build-release.sh`.

-Run "build-debug.sh" to build BibleTime in debug mode.
+Run `build-debug.sh` to build BibleTime in debug mode.
-It will build in the directory ./build/ and install to ./build/install/.
-You can run it just there, you do not have to install it to /usr/.
+It will build in the directory `./build/` and install to `./build/install/`.
+You can run it just there, you do not have to install it to `/usr/`.

-For a real installation, run "build-release.sh".
-This will also build in ./build/, but then install to /usr/local.
+For a real installation, run `build-release.sh`.
+This will also build in `./build/`, but then install to `/usr/local`.

 ## FEEDBACK